civol/HDLRuby/README.md

 <a name="types"></a>

 Each signal and expression is associated with a data type which describes the kind of value it can represent.
-In HDLRuby::High, the data types represent basically bit vectors associated with the way they should be interpreted, i.e., as bit strings, unsigned values, signed values, or hierarchical contents.
+In HDLRuby, the data types represent basically bit vectors associated with the way they should be interpreted, i.e., as bit strings, unsigned values, signed values, or hierarchical contents.